alifawadhassan/ScrapeDogsName/README.md

 # ScrapeDogsName
-I Scrape Dogs name with there Profile URLs from a specific site using Python and  BeautifulSoup
+I Scrape Dogs name with there Profile URLs from a specific site(link mentioned in code) using Python and  BeautifulSoup

+Before using this code you must have to install BeautifulSoup ,Pandas and Requests